microsoft/WhatTheHack/XXX-MLOpsFromScratch/README.md

 The CIO of the company would like to push the model training, scoring, and deployment to a more collaborative team within DevOps and allow for the model to be consumed by an endpoint.
 The CIO would also like to monitor the model on a regular basis and test for data drift and model decay.
 Additionally, the CIO would like the existing model to remain live in production even while the retraining process is occurring.

 Your team may not be a bunch of data scientists at heart, but you understand what is going on from a conceptual level.
+You have been given the python scripts that were used for the modeling, now you need to make sense of it and start finding a way to get it into Azure DevOps.

 Here are some questions that you might have:

 - What is time series data and time series forecasting?